 Armor

-As mentioned above, we have 7 slots on our character to equip armor on: head, shoulders, chest, hands, waist, legs, and feet
+As mentioned above, we have 7 slots for our armor: head, shoulders, chest, hands, waist, legs, and feet

 Armor Weights